-Depending on the nature of the financial services offered by the registered entity in New Zealand, it may also need to be authorised or obtain a market services licence.
+Depending on the nature of the financial services offered by the registered entity in New Zealand, it may also need to obtain a market services licence.

 If financial services are provided to retail clients, the FSP must also join an approved dispute resolution scheme.